 Cheniere Energy’s outstanding debt

-Cheniere Energy’s (LNG) total outstanding debt at the end of first quarter of 2016 was $16.3 billion.
-That’s $4.2 billion higher than the total debt outstanding in 1Q15.
-This includes $12.5 billion of debt sitting on the balance sheet of its subsidiary Cheniere Energy Partners (CQP).
+Cheniere Energy’s (LNG) total outstanding debt by the end of the second quarter was $19.5 billion, which is ~$3.0 billion higher than the total debt outstanding in 2Q15.